TebogoYungMercykay/Simple-Task-Manager-System/README.md

-Here is a README for a Simple Task Management System that uses Linked Lists, Circular and Doubly, as well as a Queue and Stack to manage tasks:

 # Simple Task Management System

 This is a simple task management system built using Python.
 It utilizes various data structures such as Linked Lists (both Circular and Doubly), a Queue, and a Stack to manage tasks.